danielrosehill/Custom-LLM-Agents/README.md

-# Daniel Rosehill Custom GPTs
+# Daniel Rosehill Open Source Custom GPT Library

+## About This Repository

 This repository contains links to custom GPTs that I have build on top of ChatGPT (*although increasingly I'm exploring the use of other GPTs including Claude*).